lucasmoten/coinkite-docs/coldcard/passphrase.md

   the one you want.
 If you create a skeleton Electrum wallet, you should do it after entering the passphrase of the new wallet.

-- PSBT files contain a reference the wallet fingerprint so you will get helpful errors if you try to sign a PSBT using the wrong passphrase.
+- PSBT files contain a reference to the wallet fingerprint so you will get helpful errors if you try to sign a PSBT using the wrong passphrase.
 The correct fingerprint is shown in the error message.